 The Program’s Purpose

-The Connections Program is designed to assist with sensory enhancement, reactivity and improving the child’s response to stimuli.
+The Connections Program is designed to assist with distress tolerance, reactivity and improving the child’s response to emotions.
 The program will combine a variety of treatment approaches to target and improve highly reactive behaviors.
 The ideal candidate for this residential program will be children and adolescents who have been diagnosed with or exhibit characteristics of: